Thinking About a Move to Greece? Consider These 9 Factors

 Things to Consider Before Moving

-1. The language barrier
+1. The Language Barrier

 Greek is not an easy language to learn.
 Unlike other romance languages such as French and Spanish, Greek is the second most difficult language to learn, and according to Mondly.com, it takes roughly 1,100 hours to reach fluency.
 Not everyone in Greece speaks English, especially in the rural areas, so prepare to be lost in translation when you move to Greece.

-2. Lack of diversity
+2. Lack of Multiculturalism

 Only 8% of the population of Greece is non-Greek.
 There are limited activities catered to foreigners, so chances are, you will get homesick quickly after your move to Greece.
 It is also difficult to make friends, due to the fact that Greeks tend to have their tight-knit social circles.
 While they are friendly, making long-term friendships can be really challenging in your new move to Greece.